image

 What is the iron triangle in project management?

-The iron triangle is another term for the project management triangle, emphasising the balance between scope, time, and cost.
+The iron triangle is another name for the project management triangle, emphasising the importance of balancing scope, time, and cost.

 How does changing one constraint affect the others in the project management triangle?

-Altering one constraint typically requires adjustments to one or both of the others to maintain balance and quality.
+Changing one constraint typically impacts the other two, requiring adjustments to maintain balance and quality.

 Can the project management triangle be applied to all types of projects?